RRD100/address-book/README.md

 * A user is able to update an existing contact
 * A user is able to delete a contact
 * A contact consists of a first name and a last name
-* A contact can have unlimited contact numbers and email addresses (I unfortunately due to time constraints, could not accomplished this, but I've added and alternative email and alternative phone.
-I used the same concept for the db structure I would have used for unlimited contacts.
-I just had to add the ability to add an extra field for either a contact number or email.)
+* A contact can have unlimited contact numbers and email addresses (Please see Side Note)

 ## Technologies Used

 * Database
 * Laravel Framework 6.5.1
 * HTML & CSS & JQuery

+## Side Note
+* Unfortunately, due to time constraints, I could not accomplished this, but I've added an alternative email and an alternative phone input boxes.
+I used the same db structure concept that I would have used for the unlimited contacts.
+I just had to add the functionality in the front view to add an extra field for either a contact number or email.
+* I've also included the db dump file called address_book_db.sql.zip in the root folder.